fermyon/developer/content/spin/ai-sentiment-analysis-api-tutorial.md

 ### Spin

-You will need to [install the latest version of Spin](install#installing-spin).Serverless AI is supported on Spin versions 1.5 and above.
+You will need to [install the latest version of Spin](install#installing-spin).
+Serverless AI is supported on Spin versions 1.5 and above.

 If you already have Spin installed, [check what version you are on and upgrade](upgrade#are-you-on-the-latest-version) if required.